Maghreb: Terminology

 The toponym maghrib (مغرب) is an Arabic term that the first Muslim Arab settlers gave to the recently conquered area situated west of the Umayyad capital of Damascus in the 7th century AD.
 The term was used to refer to the region extending from Alexandria in the east to the Atlantic Ocean in the west.
 Etymologically, it means both "the western place/land" and "the place where the sun sets", in contrast to the Mashriq, the Fertile Crescent and eastern part of the Arab world.
 In Aḥsan al-Taqāsīm fī Ma'rifat al-Aqālīm (c.
 985 AD), medieval Arab geographer Al-Maqdisi used the term Arab regions (أَقَالِيمُ ٱلْعَرَبِ) to refer to the lands of Arabia, Iraq, Upper Mesopotamia, Egypt and the Maghreb.
 This constituted the earliest documented differentiation between the terms Maghreb and Gharb (Muslim lands west of the Abbasid capital, Baghdad).
 The former referred to the present-day Maghreb whereas the latter incorporated the Levant and Egypt in addition to the Maghreb.

 Medieval Muslim historians and geographers divided the Maghreb region into three areas: al-Maghrib al-Adna (the near Maghrib; also known as Ifriqiya), which included the lands extending from Alexandria to Tarabulus (modern-day Tripoli) in the west; al-Maghrib al-Awsat (the middle Maghrib), which extended from Tripoli to Bijaya (Béjaïa); and al-Maghrib al-Aqsa (the far Maghrib), which extended from Tahart (Tiaret) to the Atlantic Ocean.
 Historians and geographers disagreed, however, over the definition of the eastern boundary.
 Some authors place it at the sea of Kulzum (the Red Sea) and thus include Egypt and Barqa (Cyrenaica) in the Maghreb.
 Ibn Khaldun does not accept this definition because, he says, the inhabitants of the Maghreb do not consider Egypt and Barqa as forming part of Maghrib.
 The latter commences only at the province of Tripoli and includes the districts of which the country of the Berbers was composed in former times.
 Later Maghribi writers repeated the definition of Ibn Khaldun, with a few variations in details.

 The term Maghrib is used in opposition to Mashriq in a sense near to that which it had in medieval times, but it also denotes simply Morocco when the full al-Maghrib al-Aqsa is abbreviated.
-Certain politicians seek a political union of the North African countries, which they call al-Maghrib al-Kabir (the grand Maghrib) or al-Maghrib al-Arabi (the Arab Maghrib).
+Certain politicians seek a political union of the North African countries, which they call the Greater Maghrib (المغرب الكبير) or the Arab Maghrib (المغرب العربي).